 Academic Progression - Stage 3

 This page provides information on Stage 3 of the Academic Progression Staying on Track Program.
 Academic progression is covered by Part 15 of the Coursework Policy and is designed to provide early identification and support for students who are making poor progress.

 At Stage 3 you will be asked to Show Good Cause why you should be allowed to continue.

 If you do not Show Good Cause you may be excluded from the University for a period of two years.

 If we do allow you to continue, we will likely impose strict conditions on your enrolment.
 You will be required to meet your academic advisor (or other more senior person) who may impose conditions on your continued enrolment such as reduced enrolment and follow-up meetings with progress reports from your lecturers.

-How to respond to a show cause letter
+What to include in a show good cause letter

 You are required to write a letter to the Faculty and include appropriate attachments that address the issues listed below.

 Scan documents if appropriate, and then read the instructions to upload your show good cause letter and supporting documents into Sydney Student.

 - You are required to show that your performance has been affected by illness or misadventure beyond your reasonable control.
 (This does not include demands of employers, pressure of employment or time devoted to non-University activities, unless these are relevant to serious ill health or misadventure)